1.1 The name of the Club shall be West London Penguin Swimming and Water Polo Club.

 9.1 The Annual General Meeting of the Club shall be held in March each year.
-The date shall be fixed by the Committee.
+The date, time and venue shall be fixed by the Committee.

 9.2 The purpose of the Annual General Meeting is to transact the following business:

-9.2.1 To receive the President’s report of the activities of the Club during the previous financial year (as defined in Rule 14.5); and
+9.2.1 receive the Chairperson’s report of the activities of the Club during the previous financial year (as defined in Rule 14.5); and

-9.2.2 To receive and consider the accounts of the Club for the previous financial year (as defined by Rule 14.5) and the report on the accounts of the independent examiner and the Treasurer’s report as to the financial position of the Club,
+9.2.2 receive and consider the accounts of the Club for the previous financial year (as defined by Rule 14.5) and the report on the accounts of the independent examiner and the Treasurer’s report as to the financial position of the Club; and

-9.2.3 To remove and elect the independent examiner of the accounts (who must not be a member of the Committee or a member of the family of a member of the Committee), or confirm that he/she remain in office,
+9.2.3 appoint the independent examiner of the accounts (who must not be a member of the Committee or a member of the family of a member of the Committee), or confirm that they remain in office; and

-9.2.4 To elect the Executive Officers and other members of the Committee,
+9.2.4 elect the Executive Officers and other members of the Committee; and

-9.2.5 To decide on any resolution which may be submitted in accordance with Rule 9.3,
+9.2.5 decide on any resolution which may be submitted in accordance with Rule 9.3; and

-9.2.6 To discuss any other business at the discretion of the Chair.
+9.2.6 discuss any other business at the discretion of the person chairing the meeting.

 10 Special General Meeting